 - Volume: The number of searches for a specific keyword in a specific time frame.

-SEMRush is the best tool that you can use to conduct keyword research for your articles.
+SEMRush is a highly recommended tool that you can use to conduct keyword research for your articles.
 With SEMRush, you can observe the keywords that you’ve already used to analyze how your content performs compared to your competitors.

 Open your SEMRush dashboard, and navigate to Organic Research > Position Changes.
 There, you’ll see all the New, Declined, Improved and Lost keywords for yours and the competitive websites.